expressjs/expressjs.com/_includes/api/en/4x/router-use.md

 for other routers can benefit from preloading using named parameters.

 __NOTE__: Although these middleware functions are added via a particular router, _when_ they run is defined by the path they are attached to (not the router).
-Therefore a piece of middleware added via one router may run for routes of other routers if its routes match.
-For example, if two different routers are mounted on the same path:
+Therefore, middleware added via one router may run for other routers if its routes match.
+For example, this code shows two different routers mounted on the same path:

 {% highlight js %}
 var authRouter = express.Router();